Absolute entropy and the observer's no-boundary state: Observers with causal horizons

 The global no-boundary state with an observer has no contribution from a sphere topology.
 However, when reducing the no-boundary state to a state for a subregion by tracing out ``degrees of freedom'' in the other patch, the path integral does generally include a sphere topology.
 This results in a confusing formal equality

 This seems clear from the rules of the gravitational path integral, but is non-perturbative.
 A detailed understanding of this would thus require understanding the decomposition of the Hilbert space on the global slice into Hilbert spaces for subregions at the non-perturbative level.
 Assuming the equality makes sense, it would be interesting to understand how the sphere emerges, but this is beyond our current scope.
 Perhaps the simplest theory to investigate this is JT gravity with $\Lambda > 0$.
 There, the wormhole amplitude without an observer computed in \cite{Cotler:2019dcj,Cotler:2024xzz} is an identity operator \cite{Held:2024rmg}, but a semiclassical observer has restricted causal access, and so the observer's density matrix had not been fully understood thus far.
+A similar observation was also made in \cite{Fumagalli:2024msi}.